Montgomery County Court Records

 Statewide Criminal History

-The Texas Department of Public Safety maintains the Computerized Criminal History System, which provides public conviction records for individuals arrested for Class B misdemeanor offenses or greater across all Texas counties.
+The Texas Department of Public Safety maintains the Computerized Criminal History System, which offers public conviction records for individuals arrested for Class B misdemeanor offenses or greater across all Texas counties.

 Sheriff's Office Records

-The Montgomery County Sheriff’s Office handles criminal offense report requests.
-Open records requests can be submitted using the sheriff’s open records request form.
+The Montgomery County Sheriff's Office handles criminal offense report requests.
+Submit open records requests using the sheriff's open records request form.
 Criminal offense reports are only made public when the underlying case is closed with a conviction or is inactive.
 Warrants and records inquiries can be directed to (936) 760-5883.

 Montgomery County Civil Court Records